 You can replace the air filter while the projector is mounted to the ceiling or placed on a table.

-1. Turn off the projector and unplug the power cord.

-2. Carefully open the air filter cover.
+- 1. Turn off the projector and unplug the power cord. - 2.
+Press in on the inner edge of the air filter cover to release the latch, then pull to remove.

 3. Pull the air filter out of the projector.